-- fails to meet new disclosure and record keeping requirements for Debt Relief Agencies; - 2. fails to comply with advertising requirements; - 3. fails to perform any service that it contracted to perform;

-- 4. files a document that with the exercise of reasonable care it should have known was untrue and misleading; or - 5. directly or indirectly misrepresents to a client or prospective client the services it provides OR the benefits and risks of bankruptcy. §526

-The Act requires that the Debt Relief Agency and Debtor's Attorney execute a written contract with the debtor within five (5) business days after the first date on which any bankruptcy assistance services were rendered prior to filing a petition.
+- fails to meet new disclosure and record keeping requirements for Debt Relief Agencies; - 2. fails to comply with advertising requirements; - 3. fails to perform any service that it contracted to perform; - 4. files a document that with the exercise of reasonable care it should have known was untrue and misleading; or - 5. directly or indirectly misrepresents to a client or prospective client the services it provides OR the benefits and risks of bankruptcy. §526 business days after the first date on which any bankruptcy assistance services were rendered prior to filing a petition.
 The written contract with the client must explain the services that will be provided, fees and charges, and the terms of payment and the client must be given a fully executed copy of the contract.